Iceland profile - Leaders

-When Mr Gunnlaugsson took over the reins of power in 2013, he was seen as belonging to a new breed of politicians who emerged after Iceland's 2008 financial crisis, and his elevation to the premiership marks a generational shift in the Icelandic government.
+When Mr Gunnlaugsson took over the reins of power in 2013, he was seen as belonging to a new breed of politicians who emerged after the 2008 financial crisis, and his elevation to the premiership marked a generational shift in the Icelandic government.

 Although Ms Sigurdardottir's Social Democrat government, which took over in 2009, had succeeded in stabilising the economy and returning Iceland to modest growth, many Icelanders continued to suffer the after-effects of the crisis.
 By the end of Ms Sigurdardottir's term of office, real wages were still far below their pre-crisis levels, and the level of household debt continued to be crippling.

 When Iceland applied to join the EU in 2009, shortly after the financial crisis, membership was seen by many as offering the country a way out of its economic woes.
 But the subsequent turbulence in the eurozone led many Icelanders to question the benefits.